JZ-Azure/MyMSLearn/DP-900/2_Explore_relational_data.md/README.md

 Index

 An index helps you search for data in a table.
 Think of an index over a table like an index at the back of a book.
+Indexes improve query performance by locating rows with indexed column values.

 ```sql
 CREATE INDEX idx_ProductName